RajDevX/RajDevX/README.md

 ## Skills and Experience
 * 💻 C++ learner
-* 📱 website knowledge Php and SQL
+* 📱 website knowledge Php and MySQL
 * 💻 HTML, CSS,

 ## Examples of Work